kisahtegar/Android_Intermediate/README.md

-# Localization of Text to Support Multi-Language
+# Adaptive Layout to Support Multiple Screen Sizes

 This repository used for learning: